 - the members of doctoral and postdoctoral supervision team; and

-- the full citation for publications arising from postdoctoral work, including article-level metrics.
+- the full citation for publications arising from postdoctoral work, including full author list and article-level metrics.

 NOTE: Any pages beyond the two-page limit will be disregarded by the committee.